Trump update spurs more questions than answers, again - KESQ

 Trump update spurs more questions than answers, again

-President Donald Trump’s physician, Navy Cmdr Dr. Sean Conley, held a second medical briefing that again raised more questions than answers about the President’s condition.
+President Donald Trump’s physician, Navy Cmdr Dr. Sean Conley, held a second medical briefing in as many days that again raised more questions than answers about the President’s condition.

-In another jarring news conference on Sunday, Trump’s doctors said that even though the President has had at least two concerning drops in oxygen levels, they are hoping he could be discharged as early as tomorrow from Walter Reed National Military Medical Center.
+In a jarring news conference Sunday, Trump’s doctors said that even though the President has had at least two concerning drops in oxygen levels, they are hoping he could be discharged as early as tomorrow from Walter Reed National Military Medical Center.

-Conley and other doctors involved in the President’s care offered some more information about the President’s condition — but there were still significant gaps that made it hard to decipher the full picture.
+Conley and other doctors involved in the President’s care offered some information about the President’s condition and the treatments that he is receiving — but there were still significant gaps that made it hard to decipher the full picture.

-Conley failed to answer basic questions about the President’s condition and admitted that he had omitted those alarming drops in the President’s oxygen levels during a news conference Saturday because he wanted to “reflect the upbeat attitude” that the team and the President had about his condition and didn’t want “to give any information that might steer the course of illness in another direction.”
+Conley again failed to answer basic questions about the President’s condition and admitted Sunday that he had omitted those alarming drops in the President’s oxygen levels during Saturday’s news conference because he wanted to “reflect the upbeat attitude” that the team and the President had about his condition and didn’t want “to give any information that might steer the course of illness in another direction.”

 Conley acknowledged that his evasive answers “came off that we were trying to hide something” but said that “wasn’t necessarily true,” adding that the President is “doing really well” and is responding to treatment.